Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Experimental Results and Discussion

-This section discusses the effectiveness of the text inputs generated by different LLMs.
-The section also includes an analysis of different result-counting strategies --- S1 and S2, defined in Section~\ref{sec:Settings of Effectiveness Evaluation}.
-Finally, we also analyze the LLM-generated text inputs through some specific examples.
+This section discusses the effectiveness of the text inputs generated by the different LLMs under the different prompt-setting strategies (and with feedback protocol), in terms of the \textit{page pass-through}, and the \textit{bug detection}.